Destructors¶

 A destructor is a special method that allows to perform some actions during struct or class instance destruction.
 It’s needed in order to free some resources that are belong to the object - deallocate memory, close a file, close a network connection, etc.

-in a destructor can’t be declared as byval
+this in a destructor can’t be declared as byval.

 It’s not possible to overload destructors.